Polyvore Users Upset After Site Just Shuts Down, Gives Users No Warning

-The fashion website Polyvore is one that a ton of people love, but it just immediately shut down and didn’t even give anyone warning that it was going to close.
-Life & Style shared about how users are really unhappy with this shutdown and also feel like they have lost of a ton of time and energy they put into the site.
+The fashion website Polyvore is one that a ton of people love, but it just immediately shut down and didn’t even give anyone a warning that it was going to close.
+Life & Style shared about how users are really unhappy with this shutdown.
+They also feel like they have lost a ton of time and energy they put into the site.
 This was a community-powered fashion website.

-If you try to type in the website, now you go to SSense instead.
+If you try to access the website, you are redirected to SSense instead.
 It is automatically routing fans to this new website.
-Everything that users posted on this site is now gone.
-They didn’t have a chance to back it up or save it and they feel like they have lost a ton, but stay tuned there is a way to get some of it back.
-There is already a petition launched to bring it back, but of course, if they want to close the site then that petition won’t do any good.
+Everything that users posted on Polyvore is now gone.
+They didn’t have a chance to back it up or save it.
+However, there may be a way some of it back.
+There is already a petition launched to bring the site back, but of course, if they wanted to close the site, then that petition won’t do any good.

 The reality is that Ssense now owns Polyvore and they took over the site and took it down.
-This happens a lot, but this time the users are really upset about it all.
+This happens a lot, but this time, the users are really upset about it.
 The apps are no longer around either.
 It does turn out that if you had a ton of work on their website you still have a chance to save it.
-Polyvore put out a statement that says you can go to account-update.polyvore.com by May 10, 2018, and get your work saved.
+Polyvore released a statement that says you can go to account-update.polyvore.com up to May 10, 2018, and get your work saved.

 When using the site, people would save their sets and items that they liked.
-A lot of people used this site as a way to figure out outfits and things they planned to purchase.
-People also messaged each other on the site and now feel like they have no way to get ahold of their friends who they made there.
+A lot of people used this site as a way to plan outfits and save clothing and accessories they plan to purchase.
+People also messaged each other on the site, and now feel like they have no way to get ahold of their friends who they made there.

 for anyone wondering what happens once you get your @polyvore stuff sent back to you, you get a folder of images of your sets/templates and the rest is just masses of text and unlabeled polyvore links that lead back to @ssense now anyway so it's worth it but still poorly-executed pic.twitter.com/d3fvXsRXCI